korkje/adt/readme.md

 In the above example, the type of `value` (in the default matcher) will be correctly inferred as `number | null`.
 Notice that `null` is included in the inferred type, even though the `tent` variant has no associated data.
 This is because variants with no associated data have a value of `null`.

-### Nested variants
+### Nested ADTs

-You can also nest variants inside one another:
+You can also nest ADTs inside one another:

 ```typescript
 const ac_status = adt({